i-m-sac/metadata-scraping/README.md

 metadata-scraping

-## A NodeJS scraper to extract the OpenGraph parameters.
+## A NodeJS scraper to extract the OpenGraph parameters form the given URL.

 #### **Usage**